 When Not to Try Pilates

 Always talk to your doctors first, but most people can do Pilates safely.
-A few reasons you may not be a good candidate for this workout is if you have a risk of developing blood clots, if you have a herniated disk or other spinal problems, if you have severe osteoporosis, or if you have unstable blood pressure, you can still benefit from Pilates, but you will need to work with an experienced instructor who can make modifications to keep you safe.
+A few reasons you may not be a good candidate for this workout is if you have a risk of developing blood clots.
+If you have certain other conditions, like a herniated disk or other spinal problems, if you have severe osteoporosis, or if you have unstable blood pressure, you can still benefit from Pilates, but you will need to work with an experienced instructor who can make modifications to keep you safe.
 There may be additional reasons that your medical team can cite that you should not do Pilates, so always check before beginning any type of new exercise program.

 How to Try Pilates as a Cancer Patient

 Again, if you want to try Pilates, check with your doctors first.
 But, if you are told that it is safe to try, make sure you work with a trained and certified instructor.
 Also look for a Pilates instructor who has experience working with cancer patients, special needs patients, or any people with physical limitations.
 If you can find someone who has worked with cancer patients before, that is ideal.
 In fact, you may want to look to your medical center for an instructor or class that is designed just for patients.
 Talk to your instructor before starting to be sure he or she knows what your limitations are and can keep you safe.

 Pilates is a great way to get a good workout without putting a lot of impact or stress on the body or joints.
 This makes it a nearly ideal type of exercise for cancer patients.
 With so many benefits, it makes sense for any patient who is up to exercise to give it a try.
 Just be sure to find the right instructor and to keep your medical team in the loop about your changing exercise routines.